Underrout/smw-project-template/README.md

 # Automated Super Mario World Project Template

-This repository is a template or "baserom" for Super Mario World hacking projects focused on automation and git compatibility, though it can also be used just fine without git.
+This repository is a template or "baserom" for Super Mario World hacking projects focused on automation and [Git](https://www.git-scm.com/) compatibility, though it can also be used just fine without git.

 The template is completely style-agnostic, as it includes no resources, but only tools.
 The point is to provide a